mascomen4/parallel_programming_open_source/README.md

 # Prerequisites:
 1. Miniconda or Anaconda distribution: https://docs.conda.io/en/latest/miniconda.html for plotting data in ex1.
 2. Compiler: GFortran.
-Linux Ubuntu installation: ``` sudo apt install gfortran ```, but first check if it's already installed ``` which gfortran ```
+  - Linux Ubuntu installation: ``` sudo apt install gfortran ```, but first check if it's already installed ``` which gfortran ```
+  - Windows: You can download TDM-GCC.exe for windows and mark all the checkboxes somehow related to `fopenmp` during the installation.
-2. IDE: CLion (you can claim the license having a student status)
+4. IDE: CLion (you can claim the license having a student status)
-3. For CLion Fortran plugin refer here: https://www.jetbrains.com/help/clion/fortran-support.html
+5. For CLion Fortran plugin refer here: https://www.jetbrains.com/help/clion/fortran-support.html

 # Usage: